 Profit And Technology Spendings Went Hand-In-Hand

-Additionally, many airlines —especially flag-carriers and airline groups— formed new departments and incubators to develop innovative digital solutions.
+Many airlines —especially flag carriers and airline groups— formed new departments and incubators to develop innovative digital solutions.
 Some airlines even set the goal to become a tech company with aircraft operations as an add-on (that means, tech’s first, aircraft operations “just” an add-on).

 Personally, I think the digitalization of the airline industry was needed and overdue.
 The question is, how is COVID-19 going to affect technological developments and digital initiatives?